gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 // Frame wraps different message types to be sent over a stream. message Frame {
     oneof Message {
         DialRequest DialRequest = 1;
         Data Data = 2;
     }
 }

 // DialRequest contains details for connecting to a node. message DialRequest {
     // NodeID is the {UUID}.{ClusterName} of the node to connect to. string NodeID = 1;
     // TunnelType is the type of service being accessed.
 This differentiates agents that
     // create multiple reverse tunnels for different services. string TunnelType = 2 [ (gogoproto.casttype) = "github.com/gravitational/teleport/api/types.TunnelType" ];
+    // Source is the original source address of the client.
+    Addr Source = 3;
+    // Destination is the destination address to connect to over the reverse tunnel.
+    Addr Destination = 4;
 }

 message Addr {
     // Network is the name of the network transport. string Network = 1;
     // String is the string form of the address. string String = 2;
 }

 // Data contains the raw bytes of a connection.